window blind system

 The diagrams simplify the steps, so the facilitator can reference the book at a glance.
 It is also made from durable synthetic material as to withstand the abuse that such a well traveled book would likely incur.
 The spiral binding allows for the pages to be flipped so the book doesn’t have to be held open.

-The game was created in a class at Parsons led by game designer Colleen Macklin; the book was created in a class at SVA led by graphic designer Benjamin Critton
+The game was created in partnership with the Red Cross as part of a class at Parsons taught by Colleen Macklin; the book was created in a class at SVA led by graphic designer Benjamin Critton

 Real Life XP